 Timely Warning Policy

-Timely Warnings (called Public Safety Notices) will be provided to the Xavier community in the event of a reported crime, on campus, that, in the judgment of the Chief of the Xavier University Police Department or a designee, constitutes a serious or continuing threat to the University community.
+Timely Warnings will be provided to the Xavier community in the event of a reported crime, on campus, that, in the judgment of the Chief of XUPD or a designee, constitutes a serious or continuing threat to the University community.
 Although not required, there may be some crimes that occur near the campus that may result in the issuance of a Timely Warning Notice.
 A warning will be issued as soon as the pertinent information is available.
-The warnings are generally written, approved and distributedby the Chief of Police or a designee in the police department.
-If the police department is unable to create and send the message, the following departments are authorized to create and send the timely warning notice, Audit and Risk Management, Safety and Compliance and University Communications The primary method of communicating Timely Warning Notices to entire campus community will be a blast email via the University's XU Alert ME system.
-The timely warning notices may also be sent to using the text message function of the XU Alert ME System, which only reaches members of the community who opt to receive messages via that function w i ll be pos t ed on the Xavier University Safety Website at http://www.xavier.edu/safety.
+The warnings are generally written, approved and distributed by the Chief of Police or a designee in the police department.
+If the police department is unable to create and send the message, the following departments are authorized to create and send the timely warning notice, Audit and Risk Management, Clery Compliance and Safety and University Communications.
+The primary method of communicating Timely Warning Notices to the entire campus community will be a blast email via the University's XU Alert Me system.
+The Timely Warning Notices may also be posted on the Xavier University Safety Website at http://www.xavier.edu/safety.
 Updates to the Xavier University community about any particular case resulting in a Timely Warning will be posted on the Xavier Safety Website http://www.xavier.edu/safety/.